ToolzYard Blog

 Can I trust a decoded JWT?

-No. Decoding only reveals the content.
-Verification is required before you can trust the token.
+No. Decoding only reveals the token contents.
+Verification is required before the token can be trusted.

 Why can anyone decode a JWT?

 Because the header and payload are encoded, not encrypted.
-They are meant to be readable.
+They are designed to be readable.

 Does JWT decoding check the signature?